WadeChenX/lfdk2/README.md

 After entering this function, you should input an address aligned by 256Bytes.

 Also, you could press:
 KEY-UP, KEY-DOWN
   To move the cursor.

 PAGE-UP, PAGE-DOWN
   For previous/next 256 Bytes content.

-F7:
+F7
   To change view-mode.
 There are only 2 modes: Byte, Word

-<any hex digit>:
+\[any hex digit\]
   Start to input somthing, later press Enter to write the content if it's R/W register.